Skip to content

 Automated shuttles

-Automated shuttles provide high-density, deep storage solutions with an 80% space utilisation rate.
+Semi-automated and automated shuttles provide high-density, deep storage solutions with an 80% space utilisation rate.
 They guarantee increased throughput and are ideal for cold store operations.

-Are automated guided vehicles right for your warehouse?
+Are automated guided vehicles right for you?